 If you are a fan of homemade baked cakes, you must be familiar with shortening.
 It is an indispensable ingredient in baking cakes, cookies, biscuits, pastries, and pie crusts in a solid state to create a flaky and crumbly texture, while the shortening liquid is often used in fry dishes.

 Shortening is usually a kind of solid fat at room temperature made from animal sources or vegetables.
-It is versatilely used in many dishes, especially in baking recipes.
+It is versatilely used in many dishes, especially in baking recipes, like in Chilean sweet courses.
 Traditionally, shortening commonly comes from lard as the first ingredient in baked dishes.

 Making shortening requires a process of hydrogenation of soybean, vegetable oil, or palm oil.
 Shortening is flavorless, so it is suitable to combine with a variety of dishes.
 Due to low water content, it’s the perfect match in baking recipes.